asynts/containers/README.md

     cargo build --package asynts-containers-system --target x86_64-unknown-linux-musl
     ~~~

--   Now we can build and run the jail executable on the host system:
+-   Now we can build jail executable that prepares the enviroment and executes the system:

     ~~~none
-    cargo run --package asynts-containers-host
+    cargo build --package asynts-containers-host
+    ~~~

+-   Now, we can run the system:

+    ~~~none
+    sudo ./target/debug/asynts-containers-host
     ~~~